Baol77/BondFX/README.md

 **How often is data updated?**

-Every 5 minutes automatically.
-The timestamp in the top bar shows the exact last refresh.
+Data is refreshed on every page load.
+The timestamp and age indicator at the top show exactly how fresh your current view is.
+Reload the page to get the latest data.

 **Can I use this on mobile?**